-Diana’s Baths offer a well marked and well maintained trail to the waterfall.
-The 1/2 mile hike is an easy one for all ages.
+Diana’s Baths offers a well marked and well maintained trail to the waterfall.
+The 1/2 mile long trail is an easy hike for all ages.
 Leashed pets are welcomed but be sure to bring a bag in case you dog makes a mess.
 Once you arrive at Diana’s Baths, be sure to look towards the end of the falls on the trail side and you will see the remains of the old sawmill.
 Be careful with kids as there is a hidden 10′ drop into the area where the water wheel was located.

 Directions to Diana’s Baths:

 Diana’s Baths is located on West Side Rd on the North Conway/Bartlett town line just North of Cathedral Ledge within the White Mountains of New Hampshire.
 Cathedral Ledge can be easily seen on your drive North on West Side Rd. headed towards Rt.
 302. The parking area for Diana’s Baths is very well marked with a state sign along the roadway.
 There is a small cash fee to enter.